OpenDFM/NeuSym-RAG/documents/database.md

     }
 }
 ```
-It takes almost the same format as `pipeline` (`deps` for input-output dependencies and `kwargs` for positional arguments), except a special argument `table` which denotes the table name to insert values.
+It takes almost the same format as `pipeline` functions (`deps` for input-output dependencies and `kwargs` for positional arguments), except two special fields:
+1. `table` which denotes the table name to insert values;
+2. `columns` which represents the list of column names in `table` to be inserted.
+This field can be omitted, and by default will insert values for all columns in the current `table` [suggested];
 Note that, `deps` indexes the output of `pipeline` functions instead of `aggregation` functions.

 > **Best Practices and FAQ:**
 > - _Where should I put the aggregate function?_ In most cases, you should put it in a separate `utils/functions/{database_name}.py` for the current database, because this function can be hardly re-used by other domains.
 > - _How do I name the function?_ One suggestion is to name your function based on the database and the table to be populated, e.g., `aggregate_{database_name}_table_{table_name}`.
-> - _What should be the output format?_ The output **MUST BE** of the type `List[List[Any]]`, such that the follow-up functions `insert_values_to_database` in our population framework can automatically create the INSERT SQL statements for the database.
+> - _What should be the output format?_ The output **MUST BE** of the type `List[List[Any]]`, such that the follow-up function `insert_values_to_database` in our population framework can automatically create the `INSERT` SQL statements and execute them.
-> _Suggestion:_ See document for [Conversion between Python types and DuckDB data types](https://duckdb.org/docs/api/python/conversion).
+> - _Suggestion:_ About the data type transformation between Python and SQL, see official document for [Conversion between Python types and DuckDB data types](https://duckdb.org/docs/api/python/conversion).

 ### Test Case

-Take the PDF file as an example, this file is parsed and populated into database `test_domain.duckdb` via:
+Take the sample PDF file as an example, this file is parsed and populated into database `test_domain.duckdb` via:
 ```sh
 python utils/database_utils.py --database test_domain --pdf_path data/dataset/test_pdf.pdf --function populate_db
 ```